-Research includes six mature economies (Canada, France, Germany, Japan, UK and US) and four emerging economies (China, India, Mexico, South Africa).
+The research includes six mature economies (Canada, France, Germany, Japan, UK, and the US) and four emerging economies (China, India, Mexico, South Africa).
 Together, these ten economies account for about half the world’s population and about 60% of global GDP.
 Over half the potential losses of women’s jobs as a result of automation could be experienced in clerical positions and service jobs such as administrative staff, people working in shops, etc.

-Men are highly represented in routine physical roles, such as machine and craft workers, and in these categories nearly 40 percent of men’s jobs that might be lost to automation.
-Conversely, women have high automation potential in many jobs due to their high share of cognitive routine work, such as clerical support roles and roles of service workers.
+Men are highly represented in routine physical roles, such as machine and craft workers, and in these categories, nearly 40 percent of men’s jobs might be lost to automation.
+Conversely, women have high automation potential in many jobs due to their high share of routine cognitive work, such as clerical support roles and roles of service workers.

 “We estimate 52% of female job losses could be (compared to 27% of male labor losses),” Madgavkar said.
 Men tend to lose jobs in mature economies ‘ machine operators, and women tend to lose jobs in clerics and service workers.
 Emerging economies tend to lose jobs for men and women in agricultural-related occupations.

 In India, where so many women work in subsistence farming, 28% of women’s jobs in this occupational category may be lost compared to 16% of men’s job losses.
 In India, the transition from agricultural labor (where women have a larger share) to non-farm jobs is crucial to avoid more women leaving.
 Otherwise, women’s workforce participation could be reduced.